Anthony Rizzo Player Props: Yankees vs. Rockies

 Rockies Pitching Rankings

-- The Rockies have a 5.71 team ERA that ranks 29th among all MLB pitching staffs.
+- The Rockies have a 5.67 team ERA that ranks 29th across all league pitching staffs.

-- The Rockies give up the most home runs in baseball (135 total, 1.5 per game).
+- Rockies pitchers combine to give up 136 total home runs at a clip of 1.5 per game (most in baseball).

-- In his last outing on Saturday against the San Francisco Giants, the left-hander tossed six innings, allowing two earned runs while surrendering five hits.
+- In his last appearance on Saturday against the San Francisco Giants, the right-hander went 3 2/3 innings, giving up three earned runs while surrendering seven hits.

-- In 18 games this season, the 29-year-old has put up a 6.40 ERA and 6.1 strikeouts per nine innings, while giving up a batting average of .294 to opposing batters.
+- In 19 games this season, the 27-year-old has a 6.65 ERA and 6.8 strikeouts per nine innings, while giving up a batting average of .294 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.